 COVID-19 is diagnosed with a viral test.
 This may also be called a PCR test or antigen test.
 It looks for evidence of the virus in your breathing passages or lungs (respiratory system).

-If you have questions about COVID-19 testing, ask your doctor or go to cdc.gov to use the COVID-19 Viral Testing Tool.
+If you have questions about testing, ask your doctor or check the CDC website at cdc.gov for information.

 How is it treated?